Are you looking to try the Korean hair care routine for the first time but don’t know where to start? If so, keep reading!

 Scalp masks are exactly what you’d expect them to be: hair masks for the scalp!
 Why is this necessary you may ask?
 Well, as discussed above, your scalp’s structure is very different to the rest of your hair’s, so you should treat it differently too.
 My tip is to lather on a scalp mask while you are treating your hair to a treatment mask at the same time – this saves major time.

 The cult favourite when it comes to scalp masks is Lador’s Tea Tree scalp mask, which offers nourishment for both dry and oily scalps – it balances sebum production so if your scalp is producing too much it will slow it down, and if it’s producing too little, it will help retain the oils that you have.
 This scalp mask also gives a nice tingling and cooling sensation when you apply it – it feels like a mini massage!

 Best selling Korean scalp tonic: Lador – Dermatical Scalp Tonic

-The best ingredient to look for in scalp tonics is salicylic acid – this acid gently exfoliates your scalp, which stimulate hair growth and helps strengthen your hair, leading to thicker, more luscious hair.
+The best ingredient to look for in scalp tonics is salicylic acid – this acid gently exfoliates your scalp, which stimulates hair growth and helps strengthen your hair, leading to thicker, more luscious hair.
 Another great ingredient to look for is mint, tea tree or any cooling extract – this will remedy an itchy and irritated scalp in the best way possible.

 Because scalp tonics are aimed to be left on your scalp after washing your hair, the effects of the product will often be more prominent when compared to an in-the-shower product.
 Although hair scalers are amazing in what they do, they are designed to get rid of product build-up on your scalp, not add thickness to your hair.
-A scalp tonic is formulated not just to allow new hair growth, but to actually promote new hair growth, making your hair thicker and fuller looking.
+A scalp tonic is formulated not just to allow new hair growth, but to actually promote new hair growth, making your hair thicker and fuller-looking.

 Step 9: Scalp Essence Or Root Enhancer